tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

         height: <integer greater 0>
         width: <integer greater 0>

-### Sprite Config
+### Style Config

-A complete sprite configuration consists of a list of sprite images with their pathes relative to the plugin root and a list of single sprites with image ID and position.
+A complete style configuration consists of a list of sprite images with their pathes relative to the plugin root and a list of single sprites with image ID and position.
 A default `image` may be set below the `sprites` key.
 It will be used if no image is defined on a sprite.
 The same applies for default `height`and `width`.
 The position can be a single position or a list of positions.
 In the latter case it's possible to give a chance for each position.
 If no chance is given the probability for every position is the same.
 A `fallback` id of an sprite must be defined  below `sprites`.

+It is possible to define a background color on the `style` node.
+This is used for background aka. behind the sprites filling of the screen.
+By default black is used.

     style:
         namespace: <string>

+        background:
+            r: <integer between 0 and 255, optional>
+            g: <integer between 0 and 255, optional>
+            b: <integer between 0 and 255, optional>

         images:
             namespace: <string>